foresterre/storyteller/README.md

 This library is a refined implementation based on an earlier [experiment](https://github.com/foresterre/rust-experiment-air3/blob/main/src/main.rs).
 It is intended to be used by, and was developed because of, [cargo-msrv](https://github.com/foresterre/cargo-msrv) which has outgrown its current user output implementation.

+## Contributions

+Contributions, feedback or other correspondence are more than welcome!
+Feel free to send a message or create an issue 😄.

 ## License